 Recipe FAQs

-Is this smoothie suitable for people with lactose intolerance?
+Is a yogurt smoothie suitable for people with lactose intolerance?

 Can I use this smoothie as a meal replacement?